dwalend/Disentangle/README.md

 ### New Algorithms

 * Lazy Dijkstra's
-* MST using that Heap
+* MST using a Heap
 * A* and some variations
-* Louvain community detection

 ### More Semirings